thoughtstem/Summer2019/scribblings/README.md

 Contains all text files that make up the docs.

-`Philosiphy Documentation` contains all philosiphy concepts discussed over the summer.
+`Philosophy Documentation` contains all philosiphy concepts discussed over the summer.

 `new-katas` contains newly created katas of varying difficulty.